aschrein/aschrein.github.io/_posts/2025-09-01-conv_for_gfx.markdown

 ```

 And that's pretty much it.
 You have your operator implemented.
-Ofc there's other stuff like padding and stride, dilation but that can be an extension.
+Of course there's other stuff like padding and stride, dilation but that can be an extension.

 ```python
 # PyTorch convolution